 Fish finders come in a variety of forms, but you will have to realize what a portable fish finder is best for specifically.
 In particular, you will need to look into these if you are on a:

 When you are on a kayak, you will no doubt have a shortage of space that you will have to deal with.
 All of your equipment will already be weighing down your kayak and you’ll have plenty of other things to take with you.
-When it comes to a fish finder, every little bit of weight will make it harder to paddle, making you work harder, and make you more tired at the end of the day.
+When it comes to a fish tracker, every little bit of weight will make it harder to paddle, making you work harder, and make you more tired at the end of the day.
 A portable fish finder will be lightweight, compact, and make sure that there is simply one less thing to think about when you are out on the water and hunting the next big catch.
 Since you will be able to sneak around the water in a way like never before, you will see why kayaks are very great choices for fishing.

 Small boats can suffer from the same problem as kayaks.
-With the addition of multiple people and an engine, you won’t notice the weight difference as much, but that doesn’t mean that a portable fish finder isn’t ideal for you.
+With the addition of multiple people and an engine, you won’t notice the weight difference as much, but that doesn’t mean that a portable fish finder with gps isn’t ideal for you.
 Smaller boats don’t have a large amount of space for mounting a fish finder, regardless of how much room there is for a motor.